Skip to contents

 disease_threshold

-An integer specifying the threshold for considering a disease outbreak.
+A number specifying the threshold for considering a disease outbreak.
+Should be given as incidence if population and incidence_denominator are in the tsd object else as cases.
 It defines the per time-step disease threshold that has to be surpassed to possibly trigger a seasonal onset alarm.
-If the total number of cases in a window of size k exceeds disease_threshold * k, a seasonal onset alarm can be triggered.
+If the average observation count in a window of size k exceeds disease_threshold, a seasonal onset alarm can be triggered.

 family